How to improve database costs, performance and value

 Time your queries

-The beauty of databases is that many of them are multi-purpose, and can be used by a variety of different applications and users for different things.
-However, it’s important to consider the impact that queries can have on performance for the rest of the organisation.
-For example, if you’re running large, complex queries that require a lot of processing power, this may cause other queries and applications to run slower.
+Databases have many advantages, including that many of them can be used by a number of different applications and users for different things, and that many are multi-purpose.
+Despite this, it is necessary to think about the impact queries can have on performance for the rest of the business.
+If you’re running large, complex queries, for example, that need lots of processing power, it may cause other applications and queries to run slower.

-If you’re planning to run any particularly heavyweight queries, consider how time-sensitive they are; if they’re not especially urgent, it might be worth scheduling them to run outside of peak business hours when there’s likely to be less activity on the database.
-This will ensure that disruption is kept to a minimum, and reduce the impact on the database’s efficiency.
+Are you planning to run any particularly heavyweight queries?
+It may be worth considering how time-sensitive they are as if it isn’t urgent, it might be worth organising them to run outside of peak business hours when there will probably be less activity on the database.
+This helps to reduce the impact on the database’s efficiency and keep disruption to a minimum.

 Perform regular audits

-All of the tips we’ve mentioned above are good starting points, but databases are like a house; over time, if you don’t keep an eye on them, it’s easy for clutter to build up.
-TO keep your database in peak condition, it’s essential to schedule regular audits of things like the schema, input rules, data deletion policies, and usage patterns to ensure that all of them are in line with the business needs that the database is serving.
+The tips we’ve mentioned above are a great place to start when improving your database.
+However, it is necessary to keep an eye on them and ensure they are thoroughly maintained.
+To keep your database in peak condition, make sure you schedule regular audits of things like input rules, data deletion policies, schema, and usage patterns.
+This will help ensure all of them are in line with organisational needs and that the database is serving.

-Making time for tasks like this may not seem like a priority when there are so many other things to be done, but regular housekeeping of your database can pay dividends in the long term, with faster performance, operational cost savings and fewer errors.
+It might not seem like a priority to make time for these kinds of tasks when there are so many other things to be done, but it can pay dividends in the long term if you carry out regular housekeeping of your database, where you could experience benefits like operational cost savings, faster performance, and fewer errors.